Actors set to strike after talks with major studios and streaming services fail - KTVZ

 SAG-AFTRA members will now join the more than 11,000 members of the Writers Guild of America, who have been on strike against the same studios since the start of May.

 That strike had already halted production of most movies and scripted television programs.
-There has been no apparent progress in ending it.
+There has been no apparent progress in ending the action.

 Now, there are concerns that with actors joining the writers on strike, the shutdowns could stretch through the summer and perhaps even persist through the end of the year.